2025: 13 steps to reviewing your sales commission plan. Access tips from experts in top companies.

 The last word...

-Do you have one or more resources you like to consult that help you improve your Ops approach?
+Do you have one or more resources you would like to consult that help you improve your Ops approach?

 Exchange with Sales Ops from other companies, and try to do it at least once a week.
-This allows you to learn a lot about the business, about best practices.
+This allows you to learn a lot about business, about best practices.

 Follow Tribes articles are also a good source of inspiration, as well as Qobra's Qlose episodes and articles.